Code-Screen/Code-Screen.github.io/docs/viewing-candidates.md

 # Viewing Candidates

-When you click into a assessment from the home screen, you will see a table containing all the candidates you have sent the assessment to.
+When you click into an assessment from the home screen, you will see a table containing all the candidates you have sent the assessment to.

 This table is broken into three different sections: